jlewi/notes/py/pkg/logging.md

 Here's a couple potential solutions

 1. Ensure logging is configured before all calls to `logging.getLogger`

    * This leads to structuring your main file in ways that conflict with style guides
    * e.g. having code before imports

-1. Don't define a module level variable `logger` instead put that in the functions that use it
+2. Don't define a module level variable `logger` instead put that in the functions that use it

    * I think I like this method better
    * This ensures getLogger isn't invoked as a side effect of imports

 ## JSON logging

 This can be configured using `pythonjsonlogger`.

 Refer to [logging.conf](logging.conf) for an example configuration.

+# structlog

+[structlog](https://www.structlog.org/en/stable/getting-started.html) alternative to python logging that seems to handle structured logging
+* Seems like it has nice features like letting you creat contexts.